- Online Training

 Diligence on your plan would include doing some basic math to make sure that your tactics are likely to achieve your objective.

-As you put it all together you can see how the digital strategy flows from the goal to the strategy to the objective to the tactic.
+As you put it all together in the GSOT Model, you can see how the digital strategy flows from the goal to the strategy to the objective to the tactic.
 To help you implement this below you’ll find our Digital Strategy Template where you can fill out your GSOT and your KPIs to get focused.
 To get more templates, resources and ideas check out our Digital Marketing Strategy Training Course.

 Try FREE for 5 Days!